 \section{Related work}

-Here we will review progress on NeRFs, focusing on works related to generalizable novel view synthesis.
-We will then review 2D style transfer methods and stylizing NeRFs methods.
+Here we will review progress on NeRFs, focusing on generalizable methods.
+We will then review 2D style transfer methods and stylized NeRFs methods.

 \paragraph{Neural Radiance Fields.\ } NeRFs \cite{NeRF} synthesize consistent and photo-realistic novel views of a scene, by representing each scene as a continuous 5D radiance field parameterized by an MLP mapping 3D positions and 2D viewing directions to volume densities and view-dependent emitted radiances.
-Views are synthesized by querying points along camera rays and map the output colors and densities into RGB values.
-There have been several works improving NeRFs further, e.g. to improve efficiency of the training process \cite{InstantNeuralGraphics, AdaNeRF, R2L} and enable handling a low number of input views \cite{pixelNeRF,RegNeRF,DietNeRF}.
+Views are synthesized by querying points along camera rays and and utilizing volumetric rendering to aggregate the output colors and densities into RGB values.
+There have been several works improving NeRFs further, e.g. to improve the efficiency \cite{InstantNeuralGraphics,AdaNeRF} and handling few input views \cite{pixelNeRF,RegNeRF}.

-\paragraph{Generalizable Novel View Synthesis.\ } The original NeRF methodology is constrained to training a neural network for representing a single scene, which requires a time-consuming optimization process performed from scratch for each new scene, without leveraging any prior knowledge.
-Methods for generalized neural rendering address this limitation by training across multiple scenes, enabling the learning of a general understanding of how to utilize source observations to synthesize novel views of the scene.
-Earlier methods such as \cite{pixelNeRF, MVSNeRF} use a multilayer perceptron (MLP) conditioned on feature vectors extracted from the source images to predict color and radiance values which are aggregated with volumetric rendering.
-To enhance generalization capabilities and rendering quality, recent approaches have incorporated transformer-based architectures \cite{transformer, VIT} for feature aggregation from the source images \cite{Neuray, TransNeRF}, feature aggregation along the camera ray \cite{IBRNet}, and even for the entire rendering pipeline \cite{NLF, GPNR, GNT, NeRFormer, SRN}.
+\paragraph{Generalizable Novel View Synthesis.\ } The original NeRF methodology is constrained to training a neural network for representing a single scene, optimizing from scratch for each new scene, without leveraging any prior knowledge.
+Methods for generalizable neural rendering address this limitation by training on multiple scenes, enabling the learning of a general understanding of how to utilize source observations to synthesize novel views.
+Earlier methods such as \cite{pixelNeRF,MVSNeRF} use a multilayer perceptron (MLP) conditioned on feature vectors extracted from the source images to predict color and radiance values which are aggregated with volumetric rendering.
+To enhance generalization capabilities and rendering quality, recent approaches have incorporated transformer-based architectures \cite{transformer,VIT} for feature aggregation from the source images \cite{Neuray,TransNeRF}, computing densities along the camera ray \cite{IBRNet}, and even for the entire rendering pipeline \cite{GPNR,GNT,SRN,du2023LearningRenderNovel}.
 While these methods have demonstrated impressive rendering quality, they are currently incapable of modifying the appearance of the rendered views.